zdavatz/voice2graph/README.md

 9. Record the breaks.
 Many breaks or no breaks whatsoever.
 A break is when dB and pitch drop to zero.
 10. Max.
 5 minute recordings.
 11. Save State of arousel to every recording from _Drop-Down_ a) high b) medium c) low
 12. Print voice sample in landscape on A4.
 Pitch is dotted line. dB is full line.
+X-axis is time.
+Y-axis is dB and Hz.
+A print out in landscape mode should show max 2.5 min.
+So 5 minutes fit on two pages in landscape layout.
 13. We do not want to find hidden noises.
 We want to display the voice over a time period of max.
 5 Minutes with db and Hz.